We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #17 Churn rate

-The churn rate refers to the percentage of customers who stop using your product or service over time.
-A lower churn rate means happier, more satisfied customers will likely stay with your brand longer.
-You need to reduce your churn to maintain a stable revenue stream.
+The churn rate refers to the percentage of customers who stop using your product or service over a given time period.
+A lower churn rate means happier, more satisfied customers will likely stay with your brand longer, leading to more consistent sales from your marketing department.
+You must reduce churn to maintain a stable revenue stream and keep your sales funnel flowing efficiently.

 Calculate it like this: